Meenakshi1506/D-LORD-for-motion-stylization/README.md

 ## License
 This work is licensed under the terms of the MIT license.
+--->

 ## Contact
-If you have any question, please feel free to contact me (sumny@kaist.ac.kr).
+If you have any questions, please feel free to contact me (meenakshi1506@gmail.com).
---->